 That’s a game changer for many families out there.

-Parent Plus is the red-headed orphan stepchild of the federal student loan portfolio.
-There are about 3.5 million borrowers at this point in 2018, and many owe six figures.
+Parent Plus is the red-headed orphan stepchild of the Department of Education's student loan portfolio.
+There are about 3.7 million Parent PLUS loan borrowers, and many owe a loan balance of six figures.
 If that’s you and you're looking to learn everything you need to know about Parent PLUS loans, you’re not alone.

-The interest cost is higher so at first glance it might seem like refinancing is always the answer if you want to make Parent PLUS loans affordable.
-However, if you look at the math it’s a lot more complex.
-If you know you need to refinance, check out some of the cash back bonus links on our site.
+The total interest cost is higher, so at first glance, it might seem like refinancing is always the answer if you want to make Parent PLUS loans affordable.
+However, if you look at the math, it’s a lot more complex.
+If you know you need student loan refinancing, check out some of the cash back bonus links on our site.